.

 underlying its algorithms.
 These

-enable Winton’s Trading System
+enable Winton’s Trading

-to suffer smaller losses during
+System to suffer smaller losses

-the markets’ inevitable whipsaw
+during the markets’ inevitable

-periods and to take better advantage
+whipsaw periods and to take

-of significant trends when they
+trends when they occur.
+Winton

-occur.
-Winton Capital Management
+Capital Management is continually

-is continually involved in improving
+involved in improving upon its

-upon its models through its
+models through its commitment

-commitment to research.
+to research.

 In addition to its trend-following